fredrikj31/SnippetCommunity/README.md

 # SnippetCommunity
 A social media website for programmers to share and discuss different code snippets.

+## Hosting
+- Runs on netlify
+- Backend functions as netlify's serverless functions
+- Database and so on, by Firebase

 ## Naming Convention
 In this program we use camelCase as the naming convention.
 It ensures that functions and variable names are easier to read.